mack-mcglenn/mack-mcglenn/README.md

 <!--- Snapshot of Events -->
-- A Jr. Data Scientist and Army Veteran with a diverse background in technology, market research and analysis, logistics, automation, programming, entrepreneurship, and storytelling
+- I'm a Jr. Data Scientist and Army Veteran with a diverse background in technology, market research and analysis, logistics, automation, programming, entrepreneurship, and storytelling
 - I live in a 25-year old van called Bonnie 🚐
 - Served in the **U.S. Army** in Field Artillery, logistics, diesel mechanics, and ordnance handling & transportation
 - Served in the **North Carolina Army National Guard**
-- Pursuing Honors B.Sc. in **Political Science** from the university of North Carolina at Charlotte
+- Pursuing Honors B.Sc. in **Political Science** from the University of North Carolina at Charlotte
 - Student in 20-week immersive data science boot camp at **CodeUp- San Antonio**
 - 📫 Reach me at **mcglenn.charity@gmail.com**